kabobandrice/EPG-Enhancer/README.md

 - Keep the per-run limit modest if you expect many entries; heavy runs should be scheduled via smaller windows.
 - OMDb has a daily request limit of 1,000/day for free accounts.
 Use **OMDb API Call Limit** and smaller windows to avoid hitting it.
 - Network access to TMDB/OMDb must be allowed from the Dispatcharr host.

+## Quick Start
+Use this baseline for a safe first run:
+- Provider: `both`
+- Provider Priority: `tmdb_first`
+- Add TMDB and OMDb API keys
+- Dry Run: `true`
+- Lookahead Hours: `4`
+- Lookback Hours: `1`
+- Max Programs per Run: `10`
+- Channel Group Name Filter: `movies` (or your target group)
+- Min Title Similarity (TMDB): `0.72`

+After preview looks good, set Dry Run to `false` and run **Enhance Programs**.

+## Troubleshooting
+- **No programs matched filters**: widen lookahead/lookback window, clear channel filters, or increase max programs.
+- **No metadata found**: check title quality, lower TMDB similarity threshold slightly, and verify API keys.
+- **Auto-enhance not triggering**: ensure `auto_enhance` is enabled, EPG source reaches `success`, and worker is running.
+- **Rate-limit errors / API call limit reached**: lower run size, increase schedule spacing, and tune TMDB/OMDb call limits.
+- **Plugin import issues**: plugin folder must be named exactly `epg_enhancer` under Dispatcharr `data/plugins/`.

+## Upgrade Notes
+- Replace the existing `epg_enhancer` plugin folder with the new version.
+- Restart Dispatcharr app and worker processes.
+- Run **Preview Enrichment** before first enrich on each new version.
+- Existing EPG rows may be rebuilt on refresh; enhancements are reapplied by plugin runs.

+## License
+This project currently has no license file.
+If you plan to share or accept contributions, add a `LICENSE` file (MIT is common for plugins).